qiime2/q2-sample-classifier/README.md

 If you use any of the code contained in this repository, please cite: https://github.com/nbokulich/q2-sample-classifier

+See the [QIIME2 documentation](https://qiime2.org/) for installation and use of the QIIME2 framework.

+Not sure which model to use?
+A good starting point is [this flowchart](http://scikit-learn.org/dev/tutorial/machine_learning_map/index.html).
+Most of the classification and regression models shown in that chart (and a few extras) are implemented in q2-sample-classifier.

 # Examples
 ## Classification
 ### Random forest classifier